 Puget Sound Energy PSE will review all interconnection applications, and once approved, will issue Approval to Construct.
-PSE will provide and install net and production meters as requested.
-Customer The customer shall submit an application to interconnect ahead of construction.
+Once the customer has completed the installation, passed the NEC inspection and provided the Notice of Completion to PSE, PSE will commission the system, install meters as applicable, and issue the Approval to Energize (also known as Permission to Operate).
+Customer The customer shall submit an application to interconnect ahead of constructing/ installing a customer-generation system.
+This includes any system that will interconnect with and operate in parallel with PSE's electric distribution system regardless of the intent to export energy onto PSE's system.
+Customers shall also submit an application to modify an interconnected system prior to making material changes to an existing system.
 Failure to obtain approval ahead of construction may result in delays and unanticipated costs for any corrections necessary.
-All customer electrical equipment shall comply with the NEC and any state or local code requirements.
+All customer electrical equipment must comply with the NEC and any state or local code requirements.
+After installation is complete and has passed the NEC inspection, the customer shall